 Camping in Wine Country, USA

 Thousands of vineyards smash grapes across the country, and chances are, you live within driving distance of at least one.
-Here are our favorite five from California to Virginia:
+Here are our favorite few from California to Virginia:

 Sterling Vineyards, Napa Valley, California